Concepts → Date System Variable

 - Edit the

-startService.shfile by changing the following line:
+startService.shfile by identifying the following line:

 export JAVA_OPTS="-Xms"$memorySize" -Xmx"$memorySize" -Dfile.encoding=UTF-8"